 Helen Grogan

-Selected documenation w/ writings
+Selected documentation w/ writings

 1. Zara Sigglekow, splitting open the surface on which it is inscribed